Ethra8/english-grows/README.md

 * Operates locally with international customers

 ### B2C
-Any individual person wanting to improve their level of English tfor one of the following reasons:
+Any individual person wanting to improve their level of English for one of the following reasons:
 * Travel
 * Careers
 * University Students (e.g: Students must certify a B2 level of English to apply to the Erasmus program)